Shatrughan Sinha calls Jinnah part of Congress family, later clarifies

 Reacting to Sinha's statement, Congress leader Chidambaram said, "Shatrughan Sinha, whatever his views are, he must explain.
 But a few days ago, he was part of BJP.
 So let the BJP explain why he was a part of the BJP for so many years.
 I don't have to explain the statement of every member(Congress).
 I can only speak for the party's official position."

-Sinha, who left the BJP being denied a ticket contest the Lok Sabhaelection from Patna Sahib constituency in Bihar.
+Sinha, who left the BJP being denied a ticket contest the Lok Sabha election from Patna Sahib constituency in Bihar.